 The Fenton, Mo., native has also worked with seven USATF Junior National qualifiers and three individuals who earned All-American status at those championships.

 Nelson spent two years at Saint Louis University where he was hired as the head cross country coach in 2005, and then founded the track and field program at SLU in the Spring of 2006.
 The Billikens encountered immediate success in both competition and the classroom, competing in the Atlantic 10 Conference.

 Before arriving at SLU, Nelson spent two years as a graduate assistant for the Emporia State University cross country and track and field teams.
 He also worked with ESU's distance runners on the track and field team and served as the recruiting coordinator for the squads.
 Nelson helped lead the Emporia State men to a second place finish at the 2004 Mid-America Intercollegiate Athletics Association Cross Country Championships.
 His student-athletes won the men's 5,000 meter and 10,000 meter runs at the 2005 MIAA Outdoor Championships as ESU finished second in the team standings.
 Nelson coached women's school-record holders in the distance medley relay, the indoor 1,000 meter and a national qualifier in the 1,500 meter.

 A 2003 graduate of Truman State University, Nelson was a four-time All-MIAA performer for the Bulldogs.
-He competed in the NCAA Division II cross country national championships as a junior and senior, and led his team to two top-10 finishes at the national meet.
+He competed in the NCAA Division II cross country national championships as a junior and senior, and helped his team to a fourth-place finish in 2001 and a 14th-place finish in 2002 at the national meet.
 Nelson graduated cum laude from TSU with a degree in exercise science.
 He earned his master's degree in physical education from Emporia State in 2005.

-Nelson has his USA Track & Field Level I and II (endurance) Certicfication and earned his endurance specialist certification in July 2011.
+Nelson has his USA Track & Field Level I and II (endurance) Certification and earned his USTFCCCA Endurance Specialist certification in July 2011.